China–India relations

 Cultural and economic relations between China and India date back to ancient times.
 The Silk Road not only served as a major trade route between India and China, but is also credited for facilitating the spread of Buddhism from India to East Asia.
 During the 19th century, China was involved in a growing opium trade with the East India Company, which exported opium grown in India.
 During World War II, both British India and the Republic of China (ROC) played a crucial role in halting the progress of Imperial Japan.
 After India became independent in 1947, it established relations with the ROC.
 The modern Sino-Indian diplomatic relationship began in 1950, when India was among the first noncommunist countries to end formal relations with the Republic of China and recognise the PRC as the legitimate government of both Mainland China and Taiwan.
 China and India are two of the major regional powers in Asia, and are the two most populous countries and among the fastest growing major economies in the world.

 Growth in diplomatic and economic influence has increased the significance of their bilateral relationship.

-Relations between contemporary China and India have been characterised by border disputes, resulting in three military conflicts – the Sino-Indian War of 1962, the border clashes in Nathu La and Cho La in 1967, and the 1987 Sumdorong Chu standoff.
-However, since the late 1980s, both countries have successfully rebuilt diplomatic and economic ties.
-Between 2008 to 2021, China has been India's largest trading partner and the two countries have also extended their strategic and military relations.
+Between 2008 and 2021, China was India's largest trading partner, and the two countries have extended their strategic and military relations.
+However, conflict of interest leads to hostility.
+India has a large trade deficit that is favoured towards China.
+The two countries failed to resolve their border dispute and Indian media outlets have repeatedly reported Chinese military incursions into Indian territory.
+And relations between contemporary China and India have been characterised by border disputes, resulting in three military conflicts – the Sino-Indian War of 1962, the border clashes in Nathu La and Cho La in 1967, and the 1987 Sumdorong Chu standoff.
+Since the late 1980s, both countries have successfully rebuilt diplomatic and economic ties.